ADIOR-enigma/dusky/.config/firefox_extentions/ai_bridge/README.md

 ---

-## 🔄 Mandatory 2-Pass Online AI Verification Protocol
+## 🤝 Hand-in-Glove Collaboration & Verification Protocol

-Whenever a complex coding, refactoring, or architectural task is requested, the Local AI agent MUST execute the following **2-pass verification protocol** using the online AI before modifying the codebase:
+The Local AI agent and Online Web AI model work as a **hand-in-glove pair**:

 ```
-[Local AI Agent]
-       │
-       ├─► (Pass 1 Prompt) ──► [Online AI via Bridge] ──► Receives initial analysis & diffs
+┌───────────────────────────────────────────────────────────────────────────┐
-       │
+│                           LOCAL AI AGENT                                  │
-       ├─► (Pass 2 Follow-Up) ► [Online AI via Bridge] ──► Re-verifies from first principles
+│  - Has DIRECT ACCESS to local filesystem, terminal, and system commands   │
+│  - MUST act strictly as the EMPIRICAL DATA COLLECTOR                      │
+│  - NO guesswork or unverified assumptions in prompts                      │
+│  - MUST NEVER interrupt or re-prompt while web AI is generating            │
+└─────────────────────────────────────┬─────────────────────────────────────┘
-       │
+                                      │ Complete Empirical Data Payload
-       └─► Applies ONLY verified surgical diffs to local files
+                                      ▼
+┌───────────────────────────────────────────────────────────────────────────┐
+│                       ONLINE WEB AI MODEL                                 │
+│  - Has HIGH-CAPACITY TOKEN ALLOCATION and web search capabilities         │
+│  - Does NOT have direct access to local filesystem                        │
+│  - Allowed to hypothesize, analyze from first principles, & synthesize     │
+└───────────────────────────────────────────────────────────────────────────┘
 ```

+### 📊 1.
+Empirical Data Collection Mandate (No Guesswork)
+- **Local AI Role**: The Local AI must NOT construct prompts based on guesswork or unverified assumptions.
+- **Gather Context First**: Before prompting the Online AI, the Local AI MUST inspect the environment and collect **all verifiable empirical data**: exact error stack traces, un-truncated log outputs, file contents, kernel/runtime versions (`uname -r`, `python3 --version`), and configuration parameters.
+- **Provide Complete Payload**: Pass this full empirical dataset to the Online AI in Pass 1 so it has complete, un-truncated context to perform deep reasoning.

+### ⏳ 2.
+Non-Interruption & Generation Patience Directive
+- **Do NOT Interrupt**: The Local AI MUST NEVER interrupt, re-send, or berate the Online AI while it is generating a response.
+- **Allow Extended Generation Time**: Deep reasoning models (e.g. Gemini Thinking, ChatGPT Reasoning) can take anywhere from **2 to 20+ minutes** to complete a response.
+- **Prevention of Prompt Cancellation**: Sending a new command or interrupting mid-stream will **cancel out the previous prompt** on the web AI interface.
+The Local AI must wait silently until the web AI has completely finished generating (`FINAL` status received) before sending any follow-up query.

+---

+## 🔄 Mandatory 2-Pass Verification Protocol

+Whenever a complex coding, refactoring, or architectural task is requested, the Local AI agent MUST execute the following **2-pass protocol**:

-### Pass 1 Prompt Template (Initial Research & Proposal)
+### Pass 1 Prompt Template (Empirical Data + Research Proposal)

-Send the following prompt template to the online AI using `ask "<prompt>"` or `python3 bridge.py "<prompt>"`:
+The Local AI collects empirical data locally, then sends:

-> "Check this codebase / script extensively and analyze the problem from first principles.
-Research online for the absolute latest documentation and bleeding-edge standards for Arch Linux (inspecting current runtime versions of Kernel, Python 3.14+, Bash 5.3+, systemd).
-Do NOT hallucinate.
+> "I am providing you with all empirical data collected from the local system (file contents, error logs, and runtime diagnostics below).
+Analyze this problem from first principles using the empirical evidence.
+Research online for the absolute latest documentation and bleeding-edge standards for Arch Linux (inspecting runtime versions of Kernel, Python 3.14+, Bash 5.3+, systemd).
+Do NOT hallucinate or guess.
 Think long, hard, and critically.
 Do NOT use old, deprecated, or legacy methodologies, and do NOT provide backward compatibility for older versions.
-Always target the absolute bleeding edge.
 Provide ONLY the precise, minimal surgical code blocks that need to be replaced, added, or edited."

 ### Pass 2 Prompt Template (Rigorous Double-Verification Press)

-After receiving the initial response from the online AI, send a **follow-up query** in the same conversation turn:
+After the Online AI completes Pass 1, send a **follow-up query** in the same conversation turn:

-> "Re-verify everything you just proposed from scratch from first principles.
+> "Re-verify everything you just proposed from scratch from first principles using the empirical data.
 Think through the logic entirely again.
 Perform a second pass over your previous response to ensure there are zero logical holes, false positives, or hallucinated suggestions.
 Are all proposed improvements 100% necessary, optimal, and compatible with the absolute latest bleeding-edge specs?
 Only output the final, verified, minimal code diff blocks if they pass this second verification."

-Only after the online AI completes Pass 2 and confirms the recommendations should the local AI apply the changes.
+Only after the Online AI completes Pass 2 and confirms the recommendations should the Local AI apply the changes.

 ---